jwernerr/Code1/L01_Git.md

 - made some local changes and pushed them to GitHub
   - important: edit message, else it will be stuck loading forever
 ### Task: Discuss certain concepts:
-- Repository:
+- Repository: storage location for software packages
-- Commit:
+- Commit: finalize changes
-- Branch:
+- Branch: two separate paths of the same file
-- Remote:
+- Remote: not local/on your computer
+### Task: